 Deba knife characteristics

 Deba has a thick spine and a single bevel edge.
 This cutting edge helps to fillet fish without tearing it apart, and the blade slides right through the whole body in a single sweep.
 The blade design is similar to western chef’s knives but broader.
-Contrary to traditional western filleting knives that are thin and flexible, the Deba knife is more for heavy-duty work requiring both force and precision when working with fish.
+Contrary to traditional western filleting knives that are thin and flexible, the Deba knife is more versitile requiring both force and precision when working with fish.

-Undoubtedly, the blade profile and the extra thickness adds weight to the knife.
+Deba is unconventionally heavier than you would expect from a Japanese knife.
+The blade profile and the extra thickness adds weight to the knife.
 While most Japanese knives are lighter, this excess weight in Deba is handy when beheading fish, especially large ones.
 The extra weight doesn’t become a disadvantage when filleting and doing other delicate work as it’s single beveled, becoming an advantage in tasks that require force while maintaining the intricacy.

 Deba knife comes in a great variety of lengths.
 You can get a Japanese Deba as small as 5 inches and as big as 12 inches.
 The size depends on the fish you’re butchering.
 Japanese chefs usually utilize more than one Deba knife to fillet different fish.
 The length of the blade should always be longer than the width of the fish you’re filleting, and keep that in mind when buying one.

 An overwhelming majority of Deba knives are equipped with traditional Japanese handles, also known as wa-handles.
 Although there are varieties of Deba with western yo-handles, they are rather hard to come by.